vizeet/BitcoinHDWallet/README.md

 6. Publish this signed transaction which appears in "transaction_info.json".
 Either using online wallet or any web utility.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)